Terraform

 security groups auto-assign public IP

-1. Under the “Firewall (security groups)” tab, choose the option “Select existing security group” and select the security group we created earlier named web-server-sg.
+1. Under the “Firewall (security groups)” tab, choose the “Select existing security group” option and select the previously-created security group named web-server-sg.

 firewall (security groups)